 With Wi-Fi positioning, you can rely on easily accessible infrastructure for defining a user’s geolocation and don’t have to worry about battery drain as with GPS.
 But you’ll need quite a number of hotspots to accurately define the user’s position and won’t be able to locate people out of hotspot coverage.

 This is an improved way of collecting geolocation data about users by means of satellite signals paired with a Wi-Fi or cellular connection.
 In other words, Wi-Fi and cellular connections assist GPS in finding where a user is.
-With this technology, it’s possible to identify a user’s position faster, more accurately, and even in areas where a satellite signal is hard to find, like inside a building.
+With this technology, it’s possible to identify a user’s GPS position faster, more accurately, and even in areas where a satellite signal is hard to find, like inside a building.
 Moreover, with this method, devices consume less battery.
 The only disadvantage of this technology is its cost.

 Bluetooth Low Energy (BLE) uses beacons that send signals to users’ devices via Bluetooth.
 Small BLE devices that work on batteries are easy to install anywhere, but are mostly used indoors.
 The accuracy of geopositioning in this case is really high.
 But it takes a pretty penny to use beacons, regularly update them, and even just replace the batteries.